 A cash value policy’s premiums are usually set at a fixed rate or grow based on an external stock market index such as the S&P 500.
-A portion of your premium is used to create the death benefit.
+A portion of your premium payment creates the policy’s death benefit.
 Another part is used to maintain the cash value of your insurance.

 Usually, the cash value of a life insurance policy starts to grow after two or five years.
-Once it begins to grow, you can generally access it according to the policy’s guidelines.
+Once it grows, you can generally access it according to the policy’s guidelines.

 How Can I Withdraw Cash Value From Life Insurance?

-- Make a withdrawal from the cash value
+- Make a withdrawal from the accumulated cash value

 - Take out a loan